bertilmuth/being/README.md

 ```

 ### GETting information about the aggregate
-To receive a greeting, you send a GET request to the address defined in the service interface.
+To receive a greeting, you send a GET request to the address defined in the service interface, for example:

-In development mode:

 Unix: `curl http://localhost:9000/api/greet/Joe`